 Volunteer efforts make the BCCLA’s work possible, and here are 5 ways you can get involved in protecting and promoting civil liberties in Canada.
 We ask that all potential volunteers become members of the BCCLA, and you can sign up as a member here.

 Options one through four are longer term commitments with regular schedules.

 The application period for the 2016 Fall Communications & Development Volunteers support a variety of initiatives including events and community outreach.
 Four volunteers are selected for a four month term to volunteer in the BCCLA office one day a week (or the equivalent hours split between more than one day).
-These great folks do everything from writing blog posts, to organizing events.
-Applications for Fall volunteers are now closed; in the coming months, we will be accepting applications for May and September volunteer intakes.
+These great folks do everything from writing blog posts to organizing events.
+Applications for Winter term (January-May) volunteers are now closed; in the coming months, we will be accepting applications for May and September volunteer intakes.

 TAKE A PEEK: Check out our current Winter 2016 volunteers’ biographies!

 This volunteer would work closely with BCCLA Caseworker Alyssa Stryker, in corresponding with members of the public on civil liberties violations.
 We are not accepting casework volunteers in 2014 or 2015.

 We offer internships for law students.
 Interns work in all of our program areas and engage in public policy advocacy by assisting us in litigation, public education, research and media.
 This year, we will be hosting student fellows to work full-time (40 hours a week) on cutting-edge legal issues, including advocating for greater police accountability, protecting privacy rights, and national security issues.